 As a human it is very natural for us to have introspective thoughts, these are the sort that cause us to microscopically zoom in and focus on one thing rather than seeing the bigger picture.
 As the awesome Dolly Alderton points out in Life Honestly “marvel at something massive” ‘and we aren’t talking big appendages here, go look at the vast ocean that connects every being on the planet, go visit the Yew tree in Wales that has existed for 4000 years, get some perspective.

-We talk about a lot today, this isn’t a new concept, it harks back to meditation and encompasses one of the alongside fulfilling the mantra of ‘being in the moment’.
+We talk about mindfulness a lot today, this isn’t a new concept, it harks back to meditation and encompasses one of the 5 Ways to Wellbeing; Taking Notice alongside fulfilling the mantra of ‘being in the moment’.
 Though this looks a little bit like a game of semantics essentially the premise is to achieve zooming out and look at that bigger picture darling.
 The world is full of amazingness and people who have survived beyond what you could ever imagine.

 Surely one of the benefits of getting older is finally being able to be who you bloody are darling!
 So tell other women they look great, be happy for people who live differently to you, don’t lie to Leboni’s pizza at 2 am about both the pizzas being for you – laugh about it and bloody enjoy it, because we have all been there, we are all human, right?